 Who makes the best slide-in truck camper?
 Which campers are the top models?
 These are great questions, which deserve a truthful response.
 Unfortunately, providing a short and simple answer is difficult.
 The answer really depends upon the person shopping for the camper and the person’s requirements.
 This is because a massive truck camper with multiple slide-outs isn’t always wanted by shoppers.
 Some are perfectly happy with a simpler and lighter camper like a pop-up.
 The cost of the camper, of course, plays a role in the decision too.
 Fortunately, for today’s consumer, there is much to choose from when it comes to a new truck camper to mount in the bed of your truck.
 With dozens and dozens of makes and models to choose from, however, the task of finding the right camper can be a little daunting at first.
 Fortunately, we’ve done a lot of this work up front with a variety of campers of all sizes and lengths presented here in this article.
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
 So without further adieu, Truck Camper Adventure is proud to present the 12 Best Truck Campers for Sale in 2020.

 1. Host Mammoth 11.6